Civil Engineering

 "The challenges posed by the country's new infrastructure projects of civil engineers with solid conceptual knowledge, open-minded, critical and questioning, with imagination and ingenuity to solve technical problems adequately and modernly and with the desire to continue to improve themselves permanently.
 Their education requires the following aspects: new forms of teaching, modern and updated academic environment, promotion of good judgment and technically based reasoning, early participation of students in national and international programs, research projects and academic and professional events.
 These are the guidelines of the Civil Engineering degree that we promote at the San Francisco University of Quito."

-- Fabricio Yépez, Ph.D., Vice Dean of Engineering and Professor of Civil Engineering -
+- Fabricio Yépez, Ph.D., Civil Engineering Program Head -

 International Accreditation